Scale modelling articles, reviews, and galleries by Ade Hill

-If you are just starting to buy into the uses for oil paint in scale modelling, perhaps I can persuade you of why you should invest in higher quality artists' oil paints.
+If you are just starting to discover what you can do with oil paint on your scale models, let me explain why I think that you should invest in higher quality artists’ oil paints.

 I've used paints from a mix of manufacturers and price points, from Ammo by Mig and Abteilung 502 to Winsor & Newton and from Sennelier to Old Holland and Gamblin.
 My opinion is based on my experiences with using those products for weathering and figure painting.